• Skip to main content

 After George Foreman’s comeback when he regained the heavyweight world championship, he was successful, likable, and well-known for eating two burgers before every boxing match.
 This made him a great candidate as a spokesman for the grilling machine.

-An attorney friend of Foreman presented the idea to Foreman saying, “George, there are some guys who want to talk with you.
+An attorney friend of Foreman presented the idea to Foreman, saying, “George, there are some guys who want to talk with you.

 You’ve helped out other companies by advertising their products.

-Up to that point, Foreman had always been paid a lot of money to do product endorsements.
+Until then, Foreman had always been paid a lot of money to do product endorsements.

 However, with the George Foreman Grill, he was offered a completely different deal: No upfront money.